2023 French Open men's singles draw - Tennis

 Now Alcaraz looks to become the second-youngest man to win at Roland Garros since 1989, after Nadal of course.

 Alcaraz missed the Australian Open in January due to a right leg injury, but since went 30-3 with four titles.
 Notably, he has not faced Djokovic this year.
-They could meet in the semifinals.
+They meet in Friday’s semifinals.

 Russian Daniil Medvedev, the No. 2 seed, was upset in the first round by 172nd-ranked Brazilian qualifier Thiago Seyboth Wild.
 It marked the first time a men’s top-two seed lost in the first round of any major since 2003 Wimbledon (Ivo Karlovic d.
 Lleyton Hewitt).